Masakazu Imanari

 Masakazu Imanari (今成正和, Imanari Masakazu) is a Japanese mixed martial artist and submission wrestler.
 He currently competes in the Bantamweight division of Rizin Fighting Federation.
 A professional competitor since 2000, he is a veteran of ONE Championship, DEEP, ZST, Pancrase, PRIDE Fighting Championships, and Cage Rage.
 He was in the final Cage Rage Featherweight Champion, DEEP Bantamweight Champion, two-time DEEP Featherweight Champion and DREAM Japan Grand Prix Finalist.

 Imanari is a successful submission wrestler, placing as runner-up twice at the All-Japan Combat Wrestling Championship.
 He is the namesake of the "Imanari roll" maneuver.

+He runs Imanari Jiu-Jitsu Academy in Shinjuku.

 Mixed martial arts career

 After a childhood marked by a spinal condition which required surgery three times, Masakazu had his first contact with combat sports at age 18, training kickboxing and catch wrestling at the Fujiwara Dojo by Satoru Sayama's mediation.
 He later moved to Antonio Inoki's Universal Fighting-Arts Organization, and then Kingdom Ehrgeiz, where he trained shoot fighting (a fighting style based on catch wrestling) and MMA with Hidetada Irie before doing his amateur debut.